• Home

 • Use 1 ¾ packed cups plus 2 packed tablespoons of AP flour (294 grams).

-In a small microwave safe bowl, heat the frozen blueberries in 20 second increments, stirring after each time, until they are soft liquidy and jammy.
-This took me almost 2 minutes.
+In a medium microwave safe bowl, heat the blueberries in 20 second increments, smashing them with the back of a fork, until they are soft, liquidy and jammy.
+Set aside to cool.

 Step 2: Whisk Together the Dry Ingredients

-In a large bowl, combine the gluten free flour, granulated sugar, baking powder, baking soda and salt.
-Whisk to combine.
+In a large bowl, whisk together the gluten free flour, granulated sugar, baking powder, baking soda and salt until combined.
+Set aside.

 Step 3: Make the Cornstarch Water